foliovision/fv-wordpress-flowplayer/readme.txt

 == Frequently Asked Questions ==

-= My video doesn't play in some browsers. =
+= My video doesn't play in some browsers =

 This should be related to your video format or mime type issues.

 Each browser supports different video format, MP4 is the recommended format: http://flowplayer.org/docs/#video-formats

 Please note that MP4 is just a container, it might contain various streams for audio and video.
-You should check if the video stream in your MP4 is H.264 aka MPEG-4 AVC or MPEG-4 Part 10 and if audio is using AAC: http://flowplayer.org/docs/encoding.html#codecs
+You should check if the video stream in your MP4 is using H.264 aka MPEG-4 AVC or MPEG-4 Part 10 codec and if audio is using AAC codec: http://flowplayer.org/docs/encoding.html#codecs

-Using MPEG-4 Visual or MPEG-4 Part 2 is not recommended as it might cause issues in Internet Explorer HTML5 mode.

 In general, it's recommended to use constant frame rate: http://flowplayer.org/docs/encoding.html#general-advice

+It seems HTML5 is more picky about what video it can play.

+= My video doesn't play in Internet Explorer 9 and 10 =

+Please first read the first question to learn more about video formats and codecs.

+For Internet Explorer, it's not recommended to use MPEG-4 Visual or MPEG-4 Part 2 video stream codecs.

 You should also check if your server is serving your video file with the proper mime type.
 Just copy full video URL and check it with this tool: http://web-sniffer.net/

 You need to look at "Content-Type:" in the "HTTP Response Header" section.
-It should not be "video/mpeg" if your video is MP4.

-It seems HTML5 is more picky about what video it can play.
+For MP4 file it should be "video/mp4".
+Some servers use "video/mpeg" and that is causing problems in Internet Explorer.

 = Does this plugin support Shoutcast? =